D-Bits/Danabases-Blog/content/posts/2020-1-28-Containerizing-Databases.md

 tags: ["docker"]
 ---

 I recently made a breakthrough by finally getting a handle on containerizing databases with Docker.
-If you don't already know, Docker is software that allows you to run software in isolated, virutal environments that contain all the necessary dependencies that said software needs to run.
+If you don't already know, Docker is software that allows you to run software in isolated, virtual environments that contain all the necessary dependencies that said software needs to run.
 Therefore, Docker can considerably simplify both setting up development environments, and deploying software to production.

 ![docker-whale](https://zdnet2.cbsistatic.com/hub/i/r/2016/12/14/411ea5c5-dae7-4756-8cd3-d506a0675333/resize/770xauto/b90dbe53b50ee955f5b322262444bcea/docker-whale-1.jpg)
 *I was making a similar face when I got this all worked out*